-The infinitesimal quantities, as I have already stated (§24), are not therefore chimerical beings, but simple variable quantities characterized by the nature of their limit, which is 0, for infinitesimal quantities, and 1/0, for infinitely large quantities.
-Thus we can successively attribute diverse arbitrary values to these indeterminates, and likewise to all other indefinite quantities, and among these values, we must add the last of all which is 0 for infinitely small quantities, and 1/0 for infinite quantities.
+The infinitesimal quantities, as I have already stated (XXIV), are not therefore chimerical beings, but simple variable quantities characterized by the nature of their limit, which is 0, for infinitesimal quantities, and 1/0, for infinitely large quantities.
+Thus we can successively attribute diverse arbitrary values to these indeterminates, and likewise to all other indefinite quantities, and among these values, we must add the final of all which is 0 for infinitely small quantities, and 1/0 for infinite quantities. [[from here on, dernière is translated as least instead of last]]

-41. This observation gives rise to the division of mathematical infinity into two kinds; to wit, the sensible or assignable infinite, and the absolute or metaphysical infinite, which is nothing other than the limit of the first.
+41. This observation gives rise to the distinction of mathematical infinity into two kinds; to wit, the sensible or assignable infinite, and the absolute or metaphysical infinite, which is nothing other than the limit of the first.